1. Home

 • Changing your mind and deciding not to travel: Simply deciding not to travel can prevent you from claiming.
 You may only cancel due to an unforeseen reason such as illness or injury.

 • Travelling against government advice: The Foreign, Commonwealth and Development Office (FCDO) provides advice to UK tourists.
-If they advise against travelling to your destination, and you do so anyway, you won't be covered.
+If you decide to travel against FCDO advice, you won't be covered.

 Can I get travel insurance for extreme sports if I have a pre-existing medical condition?